-- 103. The two ways in which rural living is provided for in the operative district plan: - a.
-Rural living development rights and expectations can be prescribed through rural lifestyle or rural residential zones which specify minimum or average densities that can occur through controlled or managed subdivision (namely the policy framework for the operative rural lifestyle and rural residential zones, and the proposed precinct zone); or - Rural living development expectations can be managed on a case-by-case discretionary regime where the development proposal can be approved if they can demonstrate: - i.
-Providing a more efficient use of land - Maintains or enhances amenity values (i.e. the highly valued landscape qualities identified in the landscape unit) - iii.
+- 103. There are two ways in which rural living is provided for in the operative and proposed District Plans: - a.
+Rural living development rights and expectations are can be prescribed through Rural Lifestyle or Rural Residential Zones which specify minimum or average densities that can occur through controlled or managed subdivision (namely the policy framework for the operative Rural Lifestyle and Rural Residential Zones, and the proposed Precinct Zone); or - Rural living development expectations are can be managed on a case-by-case discretionary regime. where the development proposal can be approved if they can demonstrate: - i.
+Providing a more efficient use of land - ii.
+Maintains or enhances amenity values (i.e. the highly valued landscape qualities identified in the landscape unit) - iii.
 Maintains or enhances the quality of the environment. - 104.
-The discretionary regime discussed above was proposed for the submitters land in Chapter 21 of the 2015 proposed district plan.
-Chapter 24 shy's away from the discretionary regime, on the basis that cumulative effects should be avoided so subdivision and development is discouraged and not provided for. - 105.
-In my view the discretionary regime can be implemented without creating significant or inappropriate change to the highly valued landscape elements (the "parts" of the landscape "whole") if appropriate bottom lines are identified and maintained or enhanced. - 106.
+The discretionary regime discussed above was proposed for the submitters' land in Chapter 21 of the 2015 proposed District Plan.
+Chapter 24, as proposed, shies away from the discretionary regime, on the basis that cumulative effects should be avoided so that subdivision and development is discouraged and not provided for. - 105.
+In my view, the discretionary regime can be implemented without creating significant or inappropriate change to the highly valued landscape elements (the "parts" of the landscape "whole") if appropriate bottom lines are identified and maintained or enhanced. - 106.
 For this to occur the bottom lines need to be identified.
 The Wakatipu Basin Study achieves this is some places but it fails to achieve this across the entire Rural Amenity Zone and within LCU 11.
 The evidence of Mr Skelton is more accurate and in my opinion provides an appropriate scale for which landscape values should be identified.